Robert Asch: Early life

 Robert Asch was born in London in 1968, into a family of mixed Canadian- and Austrian Jewish descent.
 His parents were both opera singers.
 He was educated at St Paul's School and the University of Toronto.

 Career

 Along with Joseph Pearce, Asch has been co-editor of the St. Austin Review, a Catholic cultural and literary magazine, since September 2001.
 He is also the Editor of Saint Austin Press.

 Asch was Senior Master and teacher of English and History at Chavagnes International College, France, from its inception in 2002 till 2012.
 He was recently awarded a Wilbur Research Fellowship at the Russell Kirk Center for Cultural Renewal for his work towards a new study of the English poet Lionel Johnson.

 In July 2022, Asch appeared as a speaker at the 41st Annual Conference of the American Chesterton Society in Milwaukee, Wisconsin.
-Ash's lecture was titled "Chesterton and the Jews".
+Asch's lecture was titled "Chesterton and the Jews".